Mossblac/Rally_Mapper/README.md

 Automatically calculating times and logging multiple runs for each contestant,
 as well as creating sharable videos of their performance.

-**This is a work in progress** There is a long list of missing features and potential updates, such as:
+**This is a work in progress** Here are some of the upcoming features and planned improvements:

 > 1. ~~animation updates to place obstacles and punches after track is placed~~
 > 2. delete saves from within the app